GregBaugues/fantasy_football_nerd/README.md

 --------------------------
 Returns an array of players with expected weekly fantasy points for both standard and PPR scoring.

-Must requests a specific position: QB, RB, WR, TE, K, DEF.
+Must request a specific position: QB, RB, WR, TE, K, DEF.
 You can also send along the specific week number (1-17).
 If you omit a week, it defaults to the current week.

 ```ruby
 player = FFNerd.weekly_rankings('QB', 2).first